asummerau/PPT_vba_macros/README.md

 - **ReplaceOldDesign.bas**
 Replaces the layout of a slide to the layout of the specified Master Design which has to be specified in the code.
 A slide will only be changed, if the current layout name matches any layout name in the new Master.

+- **ReplaceOldDesign2.bas**
+Replaces the layout of a slide to the layout of the specified Master Design which has to be specified in the code.
+This macro can be used if the layout names don't match.
+To make a mapping, a manual mapping has to be done and specified in the code.

 ## Useful Flows